-Kevin Lewin has had a lifelong interest in the Isle of Man Railway, encouraged from an early age by his grandfather who worked for the railway company.
-Living near Crosby Station on the Peel Line, Kevin is just old enough to remember travelling on the Peel & Ramsey Lines during 1967/68 when on family visits.
+Kevin has had a lifelong interest in the Isle of Man Railway, encouraged from an early age by his grandfather who worked for the railway company.
+Living near Crosby Station on the Peel Line, Kevin is just old enough to remember travelling on the Peel & Ramsey Lines during 1967/1968 when on family visits.

+Kevin was first elected to the committee in 1981 and later became a Director.
+During the ensuing years, he has held the position of Vice-Chairman for a time and also Minute secretary for committee meetings.
 When the Association began the restoration of the Groudle Glen Railway in 1982, Kevin was heavily involved with the scheme from the start.
-This commitment lasted for many years and, although no longer involved to such an extent due to other circumstances, he still volunteers at GGR on occasions.
+This commitment lasted for many years and, although no longer involved to such an extent due to other circumstances, he still volunteers at G.G.R. on occasions.

 Throughout his time on the board, Kevin has taken part in various ‘hands on’ jobs and projects including publicity leaflet drops, cosmetic restoration of No. 6 Peveril, assisting with engine shed and signal box tours and more recently being part of the team on the publicity stand at the Warley National Model Railway Exhibition at the N.E.C., Birmingham.
 Kevin also wholeheartedly supports the Association's attempts to try and ensure as much of the Railway's historical infrastructure is retained as possible e.g. the ongoing project to have relevant structures placed on the Protected Buildings Register.

 Interested in all aspects of Manx transport, especially railways & shipping, he is involved with other island transport groups.
 Kevin is also a member of a number of UK & Irish railway societies.